joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/07/17/us/georgia-supreme-court-trump-investigation.html?searchResultPosition=1

 **Beverly Moss Spatt, Protector of Landmarks in New York, Dies at 99**\
 `Grand Central Terminal.
 Grand Army Plaza.
 The Queensboro Bridge.
-They, and more, were preserved as historic treasures under her fierce watch at a landmarks commission.`\
+They, and more, were preserved as historic treasures under her fierce watch at the city’s landmarks commission.`\
 https://nytimes.com/2023/07/17/nyregion/beverly-moss-spatt-dead.html?searchResultPosition=2

 **DeSantis, Attacking Biden Policies, Seeks to Burnish Pro-Israel Credentials**\